osmandapp/web/main/docs/user/plan-route/create-route.md

 ## Overview

-The **Plan a route** tool is a powerful feature of the OsmAnd application that allows you to create new routes as GPS tracks, edit and add new segments to already saved tracks, measure distances on the map, and link track segments to the nearest available road using different navigation profiles.
+The **Plan a route** tool is a powerful feature of the OsmAnd application that allows you to [create new routes](#create-new-route) as GPX tracks, [edit and add new segments](#segments) to already saved tracks, [measure distances](#distance-measurement) on the map, and link track segments to the nearest available road using different navigation profiles.
 The feature is designed to work in offline mode.

 A route consists of a set of segments between specified points.
 The segments can be either straight lines or routes adapted to the selected profile.
 The route can be saved, imported, edited, and used for navigation.